offbynull/learn/Biology/input/input.md

 Don't be fooled by the name classical genetics.
 The term classical doesn't mean that it's deprecated.
 ```

-Eyukaryotic organisms that sexually reproduce hold homologous pairs of chromosomes -- they have multiple copies of chromosomes, each of which codes for the same genes but different versions of those genes (alleles).
+Eukaryotic organisms that sexually reproduce hold homologous pairs of chromosomes -- they have multiple copies of chromosomes, each of which codes for the same genes but different versions of those genes (alleles).
 In humans, the number of chromosomes that make up a single set of homologous chromosomes is 2 (diploid).
 That means that a human has 2 alleles for each gene -- 1 allele is randomly chosen from the father and the other allele is randomly chosen from the mother.

 Depending on which allele combinations are present, different observable traits may be expressed.
 For example, imagine the color of a flower is determined by a single gene.
 If a flower had both a red allele and a white allele for that gene, the observable trait would be that it'd have a pink color.